 This publication includes summaries of many complex areas of law and is not specific legal advice to any person.
 Consult an attorney if you have questions about your specific situation or believe your legal rights have been infringed.
 This publication is educational in nature and should not be construed as an effort to aid or hinder any legislation.
-This Policy Page may be reproduced without change and in its entirety for non-commercial purposes without prior permission from Center for Arizona Policy, Inc. © August 2019 Center for Arizona Policy, Inc. All rights reserved.

-convened a special session calling for the enactment of a tax-credit-funded scholarship program to help these students (Lexie's Law)(A.R.S. § 20-224.07; A.R.S. § 43-1184).
-Unfortunately, the tax credit did not generate enough funds-certainly not enough to help all of the students who were depending on the program and the many more who had hoped to use the program.
-In 2021, twelve years after its enactment, state funding was finally increased for this program, expanding the number of special needs students who can qualify to receive the education that best suits their needs.
-(EdChoice here.)
+This Policy Page may be reproduced without change and in its entirety for non-commercial purposes without prior permission from Center for Arizona Policy, Inc. © August 2019 Center for Arizona Policy, Inc. All rights reserved. were depending on the program and the many more who had hoped to use the program.
+In 2021, twelve years after its enactment, state funding was finally increased for this program, expanding the number of special needs students who can qualify to receive the education that best suits their needs (EdChoice, 2023).

-At the program's inception however, the Court left the door open for a new program when it wrote, "[t]here may well be ways of providing aid to these student populations without violating the constitution."
-Cain, 220 Ariz. at ¶29.
+However, at the program's inception, the Court left the door open for a new program when it wrote, "[t]here may well be ways of providing aid to these student populations without violating the constitution" (Cain, 220 Ariz. at ¶29).
 Taking them at their word, a new idea came about-education savings accounts, or Arizona Empowerment Scholarship Accounts (ESAs), where parents can direct the money in the account toward a host of educational expenses beyond just tuition at private schools.
 CAP and its attorneys were heavily involved in drafting and developing this program.